Local Craft Beers

 Visiting Louisiana’s breweries is an excellent way to explore the culture and history of Louisiana towns while learning more about the state’s most refreshing entrepreneurial endeavors.

 A great place to start is the capital city of Baton Rouge, which is home to the Tin Roof Brewing Company.
-With free tours on Friday evenings at 5 pm, it’s becoming a Baton Rouge attraction and a great place to learn more about craft beer.
+With free tours and pop-up yoga classes, it’s an established Baton Rouge attraction and a great place to learn more about craft beer.
 Located about a mile from LSU’s campus and downtown, Tin Roof offers brews that please all beer lovers, especially Tiger fans.
-Tin Roof’s first seasonal beer, Watermelon Wheat, is brewed with fresh local watermelon to sweeten the brew pot.
+Next, head to mid-city Baton Rouge and check out Cypress Coast's taproom and enjoy one of Louisiana's newest breweried.

 Further south in the heart of New Orleans is NOLA (New Orleans Lager and Ale) Brewing Company.
 NOLA’s beers are truly inspired by the city from which they come, with names like Hopitoulas, Hurricane Saison and Smoky Mary.
 NOLA also offers tours on Friday afternoons.

 Across Lake Pontchartrain in Abita Springs is Louisiana’s most established brewery, Abita Brewing.
 Abita's brewery is open for tours four days a week and is a popular destination for both visitors and locals to sample craft beer.
 As one of the top 14 largest craft brewers in the country, you’ll find flagship brews such as Abita Amber, Purple Haze, Turbodog, and Andygator, as well as seasonal and specialty brews.